MM-Embed: Universal Multimodal Retrieval with Multimodal LLMs: Experiments

 Table~\ref{tb:mscoco_analysis} reveals another factor contributing to the lower retrieval accuracy of MLLM-based retrievers for single-modal queries:\ text retrieval bias.
 This issue is particularly obvious for \nvembed{}.
-We compare models' retrieval accuracy on text--image and image--text retrieval (tasks 1 and 4) on MSCOCO.
-The comparison shows that $M^{\text{rand}}$(\llavanext) and $M^{\text{rand}}$(\nvembed) exhibit significant lower modality accuracy (M.A.@1) than $M^{\text{rand}}$(\clipsf) in the text-to-image retrieval task.
-Most erroneous top-1 retrieved candidates from the MLLM-based retrievers are relevant texts rather than images (see Figure~\ref{fig:negative_sample_example} in the Appendix).
-This result indicates that MLLM-based retrievers have a bias toward relevant text rather than images.
+We compare models' retrieval accuracy on text-image and image-text retrieval (tasks 1 and 4) on MSCOCO.
+The comparison shows that $M^{\text{rand}}$(\llavanext) and $M^{\text{rand}}$(\nvembed) exhibit significantly lower modality accuracy (M.A.@1) than $M^{\text{rand}}$(\clipsf) in the text-to-image retrieval task.
+Most incorrectly retrieved top-1 candidates from the MLLM-based retrievers are relevant texts rather than images (see Appendix Figure~\ref{fig:negative_sample_example}).
+This result indicates that MLLM-based retrievers have a bias toward relevant text rather than images, a phenomenon not caused by random sampling, as evidenced in Appendix Table~\ref{tb:training_sample_composition}.
 This issue can be mitigated by our proposed modality-aware hard negative mining.

-Finally, we observe that $M^{\text{hard}}$(\nvembed) outperforms $M^{\text{hard}}$(\promptllavanext) in text-to-text retrieval tasks (i.e., WebQA task 2 and MTEB); however, compared to the original \nvembed{}~\citep{nvemb}, the score on MTEB retrieval tasks drops almost 10 points.
-After continual fine-tuning (detailed in Section~\ref{subsubsec:continuous_ft}), the final model, \ourmodel{}, not only surpasses \nvembed{} in MTEB but also maintains strong multimodal retrieval capability.
-We attribute the improvement in text-to-text retrieval to the effective hard negatives mined by NV-Embed-v1 aforementioned in Section~\ref{subsubsec:continuous_ft}.
-Notably, continual fine-tuning significantly enhances multimodal retrieval performance in InfoSeek (col 8 vs 7 in Table~\ref{tb:main_experiments}), highlighting its effectiveness in improving the model's ability to handle knowledge-intensive multimodal retrieval tasks.
+Finally, we observe that $M^{\text{hard}}$(\nvembed) performs worse in text-to-text retrieval tasks compared to $M^{\text{rand}}$(\nvembed) but still outperforms $M^{\text{hard}}$(\promptllavanext) (i.e., WebQA task 2 and MTEB).\footnote{We hypothesize that the decline of $M^{\text{hard}}$(\nvembed) in text-to-text retrieval tasks results from the mitigation of text retrieval bias after fine-tuning with modality-aware hard negatives.} However, compared to the original \nvembed{}~\citep{nvemb}, its score on MTEB retrieval tasks drops by almost 10 points.
+After continuous fine-tuning (detailed in Section~\ref{subsubsec:continuous_ft}), the final model, \ourmodel{}, not only surpasses \nvembed{} in MTEB but also retains strong multimodal retrieval capability.
+We attribute the improvement in text-to-text retrieval to the effective hard negatives mined by NV-Embed-v1 as mentioned in Section~\ref{subsubsec:continuous_ft}.
+Notably, continuous fine-tuning significantly enhances multimodal retrieval performance in InfoSeek (col 8 vs 7 in Table~\ref{tb:main_experiments}), highlighting its effectiveness in improving the model's ability to handle knowledge-intensive multimodal retrieval tasks.